Pitch Deck Design Guide & Customizable Templates

 What makes good pitch deck design?

-And, with a pitch deck design tool like Storydoc, the entire design process is made easy.
+With a pitch deck design tool like Storydoc, you get the best of both worlds.

 How much should a pitch deck cost?

-On the other hand, templates are a budget-friendly alternative, costing anywhere from free to a few hundred dollars.
-You shouldn’t pay more than this amount for a modern pitch deck design.
+Templates, on the other hand, are a much more affordable option, ranging from free to a few hundred dollars.
+With modern tools, you shouldn’t be paying more than that for a professional, high-converting pitch deck design.

 How long does it take to design a pitch deck?